-Did you know, that if plastic pollution continues at the current rate and isn’t curbed – by 2050 it will outweigh fish in our oceans – pound for pound?
-Or that 91% of plastic waste is not recycled?
-By implementing new habits and reducing our plastic use, we can make substantial impacts on our growing plastic crisis.
-Let’s learn more about the impact of single-use plastics on our planet.
+Did you know that if plastic pollution continues at the current rate and isn’t curbed by 2050, it will outweigh fish in our oceans pound for pound?
+Or, that 91% of plastic waste is not recycled?
+By implementing new habits and reducing our plastic use, we can have a substantial impact on our growing plastic crisis.
+Let’s learn more about the ill effects of single-use plastics on our planet.

 Facts About Single-Use Plastics:

 - Pollution from single-use plastics accounts for over 50% of the plastics found in landfills.